IPNetworkingLab/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 extensions to QUIC have already been proposed in
 {{I-D.pardue-quic-http-mcast}} and {{I-D.jholland-quic-multicast-05}}.
 To our knowledge, these extensions have not been fully implemented and deployed.
+Additionally, these solutions suggest to share a QUIC connection between multiple receivers from a specific source, as well as individual connections.
+This design requires applications to handle two distinct connections in case of packet losses and multicast failures.

 Flexicast QUIC takes a different approach.
 Instead of extending QUIC {{QUIC-TRANSPORT}},